 Manziel finished with 320 yards of total offense, but it was the Aggies' running game that controlled the action throughout the second half.

 Led by Trey Williams' 83 yards rushing on 9 carries, Texas A&M ran the ball 29 times for 150 yards in the second half.
 They finished with 262 yards rushing on 44 carries, with Tra Carson adding 64 yards and Ben Malena 40 in the balanced effort.

 "To be able to adjust and really play a style that is different for us, different than people think is different for us, will do a lot for our confidence going down the road,'' Sumlin said.

-The Aggies, who are off this week before returning to action at Mississippi on Oct.
-12, threw the ball only seven times in the second half.
-Even so, Manziel finished with 261 yards passing after completing 23 of 30 passes.
+The Aggies threw the ball only seven times in the second half, though Manziel still finished with 261 yards passing after completing 23 of 30 passes.